Coronavirus Frequently Asked Questions

 Previous visitors to Polmanter will know, that in our main amenity blocks there are 2 large rooms one for the ladies and one for gentlemen.
 These rooms contain toilet and shower cubicles, hand basins, (and urinals in the gents!).

 These cubicles have tall partitions screening between each space, and to cope with the shower steam, we have air extraction above the cubicles, drawing air up and out of the building, which provides ventilation and risk reduction from the point of view of Coronavirus.

 We also have an accessible shower room in each block, as well as individual rooms with a toilet/shower/sink, and baby bathrooms.
 These are useful for families, but also for those who wish to be more cautious and reduce use of shared spaces – in Consols amenity block, these rooms can be accessed from outside, without even having to use a shared access corridor.

-We already have full time cleaning staff – day and night – as it has always been important, when protecting guests from other potential contagious conditions, to clean often and thoroughly, but they have taken additional training around Coronavirus, and will be doing additional sanitisation rounds in between our ‘big cleans’ to sanitise frequently touched surfaces, such as door handles, taps etc.
+We already have full time cleaning staff – day and night – as it has always been important, when protecting guests from other potential contagious conditions, to clean often and thoroughly, but they have taken additional training around Coronavirus, and will continue to pay attention to frequently touched surfaces, such as door handles, taps etc.

 We will be using our usual cleaning products, alongside virucidal wipes and Stabilised Aqueous Ozone (SAO), which offers a highly effective, safe and environmentally friendly cleaning solution, without the use of toxic chemicals!
-Both are tested to the EN 14476 standard recommended by the guidance.
+Both are tested to the EN 14476 standard recommended in official guidance.

 Hair-dryers and hand dryers have been explored in the guidance, and we have been advised that hand dryers may continue to be used in shared and public toilet facilities.

-We will provide hand soap, alcohol hand sanitiser and sanitising wipes for guests to help keep themselves safe whilst using the facility, and will mark out socially distanced queues to help ensure everyone knows where to go!
+We provide hand soap, alcohol hand sanitiser and sanitising wipes for guests to help keep themselves safe whilst using the facility.

 What is Tersano SAO?